• Skip to primary navigation

 • flour—use all-purpose flour which will give these cookies a little structure and sturdiness without being tough

-• salt is really important to balance out the sweet buttery flavour.
+• salt is important to balance out the sweet buttery flavour.
 Don't skip it.
 I like to use Diamond Crystal fine kosher salt, but table salt will work, though the cookies will be saltier and you may want to halve the salt in that case

 • dried lavender—make sure it's edible so use culinary grade only!